zoran-cuckovic/zoran-cuckovic.github.io/_posts/2016-12-08-archaeology-of-simulacra.md

 ---
 layout: post
-title: "Pebbles, faces and landscapes: the archaeology of simulacra"
+title: 'Pebbles, faces and landscapes: the archaeology of simulacra'
-modified:
+modified: null
-categories:
+categories: null
+excerpt: >-
-excerpt: "Several weeks ago I stumbled upon an amusing article on a museum displaying pebbles and rocks resembling human faces, situated in Chichibu, Japan.
-The stones are called jinmenseki (珍石) and one should be able to recognise human faces in their naturally occurring dents and holes. "
+  Several weeks ago I stumbled upon an amusing article on a museum displaying pebbles and rocks resembling human faces, situated in Chichibu, Japan.
+The stones are called jinmenseki (珍石) and one should be able to recognise human faces in their naturally occurring dents and holes.
-tags: [landscape]
+tags:
+  - landscape
 image:
-  feature:
+  feature: null
   teaser: /images/2016/12/Chichibu-museum-2.jpg
-  thumb:
+  thumb: null
+published: true
 ---

 ![Chichibu museum (photo: www.thisiscolossal)](/images/2016/12/Chichibu-museum.jpg)